 And recently, a reader wanted me to validate his decision to buy a brand new diesel car on the grounds that "the depreciation is less on a diesel!"

-Sorry, no sale again, and again something that a salesman would say, or your brain-dead friends who already bought and want to validate a poor choice.
+Sorry, no sale again, and again, something that a salesman would say, or your brain-dead friends who already bought and want to validate a poor choice they made.

 Brand-new cars are a bad idea from the depreciation standpoint, for two reasons: